web-platform-tests/wpt.live/README.md

 ### Overview

 `playbook.yml` is the main ansible playbook for this project.
-It installs the required, packages clones https://github.com/web-platform-tests/wpt into the `/root/web-platform-tests` directory and setups a system.d service named `wpt` to run the wptserver.
+It installs the required packages, clones https://github.com/web-platform-tests/wpt into the `/root/web-platform-tests` directory and creates a system.d service named `wpt` to run the wptserver.

 A cron job is also setup to periodically pull the latest files from